dmcphillips13/percentage-playlists/README.md

 - `REACT_APP_SOUNDCLOUD_CLIENT_SECRET`: Your SoundCloud API client secret

 A `.env.example` file is included in the project to show the required variables for both modes.

+**Separate Development and Production SoundCloud Apps**: You can use different SoundCloud apps for development and production environments.
+See [OAUTH-SETUP.md](OAUTH-SETUP.md) for detailed instructions.

 **Security Note:** In production, the Express server keeps your credentials secure.
 In development mode, credentials are embedded in the client-side code for convenience but should not be used in a production environment.